A truly multi-talented creative pro, with God-given talent...

 Won an EMMY Award in Michigan, with 3 other EMMY nominated productions.
 Also, awarded a Spirit of Detroit Award from Detroit's City Council and became Production Manager for the City of Detroit Channel's 10 & 22.
 I also made a return to fashion by entering a partnership with Riccardo Copeland to promote and market a popular brand "Straight Outta Detroit", as well as future brands in the making.

-My 6th year as Producer and Director for the Mayor's State of the City Address, live broadcast...and 2nd year directing Wayne County's State of the County Address.
+My 6th year as Producer and Director for the Mayor's State of the City Address, live broadcast which I was nominated for an EMMY award for the 4th time...and 2nd year directing Wayne County's State of the County Address.
 Finishing remodel of once abandoned house, and making a long awaited return to Fashion & Art design once settled in new home.